 The Authority issues audited financial statements (see APPENDIX A) annually, which are prepared in accordance with generally accepted accounting principles for public agencies.
 The Authority's accounting system is organized and operated on an "enterprise fund basis."
 The accounting practices of the Authority are more fully described in Note 1 to the audited financial statements.
 The notes provided in the audited financial statements included in APPENDIX A are an integral and essential part of adequate disclosures and fair presentation of the audited financial report.
-The notes include a summary of significant accounting policies for the Authority.
+The notes include a summary of significant accounting policies for the Authority and other necessary disclosures of pertinent matters relating to the financial position of the Authority.
 The notes provide additional informative disclosures not reflected on the face of the financial statements.
 The audited financial statements should be read only in connection with the accompanying notes.